-3. Press the SELECT/RESET control switch for the next SETUP MENU item or wait for more than 4 seconds to return to the INFO MENU.
+3. Press the SELECT/RESET button for the next SETUP MENU item or wait for more than four seconds to return to the INFO MENU.

 Language

 Note: When entering the SETUP MENU and a non-English language has been selected, "PRESS RESET FOR ENGLISH" will be displayed to change back to English.